 - Gaining opportunities to research and think analytically about contemporary issues and to consider ethical issues.

-- Using current technology to encourage effective communication in a variety of environments (including use of the web, distance communication, electronic publishing, group software, and layout and presentation software).
+- Using current technology to encourage effective communication in a variety of environments (including use of the web, distance communication, group software, and layout and presentation software).

 While the certificate is designed especially for engineering students, students from other fields sometimes seek out the program to enhance their career options.
 Students who complete the certificate will have the notation "Technical Communication Certificate" added to their transcripts.